Documentation Index

 Building your own automation

-Select what starts your automation — an event (like a checkout), a schedule (like every Monday), or manual activation.
+Select what starts your automation - an event (like a checkout), a schedule (like every Monday), or manual activation.
+Click the trigger node on the canvas to configure it in the detail panel.

 Add conditions (optional)